alyakin314/alyakin314.github.io/index.md

 I graduated from the Johns Hopkins University with a Bachelor of Science degree in Computer Science and Applied Mathematics and Statistics in May 2019, and a Master of Science degree in Applied Mathematics and Statistics in December 2019.
-During my this time I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/) and Avanti Athreya.
+During my time as a student I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/) and Avanti Athreya.

-I am currently applying to M.D.-Ph.D programs, as my primary research interest is the development of diagnostic clinical decision support tools and other intersections of machine learning and medicine.
+I am currently applying to M.D.-Ph.D programs, as my primary research interests are the development of diagnostic clinical decision support tools and other intersections of machine learning and medicine.

 I consider myself a frequentist in philosophy, but a Bayesian in practice.